vshymanskyy/StandWithUkraine/README.md

 [![GitHub issues](https://img.shields.io/github/issues/vshymanskyy/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/issues)
 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

+> **Update:** Just got some heartbreaking news.
+My house is reportedly destroyed by Russian Forces in Irpin.
+The R&D lab is gone.
+Our children have nowhere to return now.
+It's a pile of money, hard work and dedication.
+But I'm happy my family and friends are all safe.

 This repository contains **Readme Banners** (and some useful docs) that can be used by OSS projects to spread the word, support and help Ukraine in this disastrous situation.
 Like this:

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)